11 Car Insurance Hacks Guaranteed to Save You Money

 Homeowners insurance isn’t the only coverage you can bundle with your car insurance.
 You may also save money by bundling renters insurance, boat/motorcycle/RV insurance, life insurance, or umbrella insurance with your auto insurance policy.

-Even if you haven’t filed a claim, your car insurance premiums can increase when you renew your policy.
-Factors that can lead to higher insurance rates include the number of crashes in your ZIP code, the cost of medical care, and even the unemployment rate.
+Even if you haven’t filed a claim recently, your car insurance premiums can increase when you renew your policy.
+Factors that can lead to higher insurance rates include the number of crashes, the cost of medical care, and even the unemployment rate in your ZIP code.

 Car insurance policies are generally for a six-month or 12-month period.
-Savvy drivers who opt for a six-month policy can compare quotes every six months.
-And while some car insurance companies offer loyalty discounts for maintaining your policy, the money you save by switching insurers might lead to more savings than the loyalty discount.
+Savvy drivers who opt for a six-month policy can compare quotes twice per year.
+And while some car insurance companies offer loyalty discounts for maintaining your policy, the money you save by switching insurers might lead to more savings than the potential loyalty discount.

 Compare the Best Rates from Top Companies